FriendlyCaptcha/friendly-docs/docs/sdk/configuration.md

 :::info[A note on clicking]

 One possible source of confusion lies in the distinction between a widget solving and completing.
 The `data-start` attribute (or `startMode` option for the [JavaScript SDK](reference/sdk.createwidgetoptions#properties)) controls when the widget can start **solving** puzzles.

-However, a widget will not reach its **completed** state until the user clicks it.
-At that point, the CAPTCHA response will be available.
-With a start mode of `auto` or `focus`, the challenges start solving in the background.
-By the time the user clicks, the CAPTCHA often completes instantly.
-There will never be tasks like clicking images of traffic lights.
-A single click is the only required interaction.
+With a start mode of `auto` or `focus`, the challenges start solving in the background—automatically.
+Whether or not a widget can reach its completed state without a click depends on the application's Widget Mode, which is [documented below](#widget-mode).

 :::